XMB5/business_site_blog/aboutus.md

 subtitle: We are a team of High School Seniors developing websites for local Connecticut businesses.
 ---

-We are a team of two High School Seniors developing websites for local Connecticut businesses.
 Sam Foxman is a student interested in Computer Science, Engineering, and Math.
 He enjoys reading Wikipedia, bike riding, and programming.
 Andy Zheng is interested in Math, Computer Science, volleyball, and fishing.